Successful applicants - Round 1

 High quality

-• Visual Arts Market Development stream: The market is internationally significant and respected by industry.
+- Visual Arts, Fashion and Textiles Market Development stream: The market/opportunity is internationally significant and respected by industry.

 Strong impact

-• Visual Arts Market Development stream: The planned activity contributes to long-term strategy to an international profile and markets.
+- Visual Arts, Fashion and Textiles Market Development stream: The planned activity contributes to long-term strategy to build national or international profile and markets.

 Sustainable value